THU-PMVAI/MTS3D/README.md

 ## Citation

-> We are actively working to advance the openness of our dataset, and it will be available online soon.
+> We are actively working to advance the openness of our dataset, and it will be available online before April 15.

 The MTS3D can be downloaded from [here](https://google.com/), and it is for the paper: